Aspergillosis is an infection, a growth or an allergic reaction caused by the Aspergillus mould (fungus). This commonly grows on rotting vegetation.

 Horses, dogs, cows and birds are also susceptible to Aspergillosis if exposed to mould spores as a result of being fed mouldy hay or grain, especially in poorly ventilated, confined areas.
 Mouldy hay can contain toxins that are harmful to stock especially pregnant milking cows which can lead to abortion.

 Recommendations for the prevention of Asperigillosis include wearing a mask that complies with Australian Standards when handling mouldy hay or composting vegetation.
-Fitting the mask correctly is essential, as the presence of facial hair such as beards or even being unshaven can reduce the effectiveness of the mask.
-Facial hair can be 15 microns and as Aspergillus spores are 2-3 micron effective fitting masks is vital.
+Fitting the mask correctly is essential, because the presence of facial hair such as beards or even being unshaven can reduce the effectiveness of the mask.
+Facial hair can be 15 microns and Aspergillus spores are only 2-3 micron, therefore having an effective fitting mask is vital.

 Fast facts: